danieletulone/laravel-base-crud/README.md

 ```

 5. By default the CrudController has store, index, show, update and delete method. <br>
-If you want to use create and edit method and views, you must to add HasFrontForms to Controller.
+If you want to use create and edit method and views, you must to add the trait HasFrontForms to Controller.
 ```php
 <?php